xarray-contrib/xarray-tutorial/workshops/scipy2023/README.md

 Once you see the Jupyterlab interface spun up, do the following:

-- Choose the "Medium instance for Xarray" option.

 - Open a Terminal

 - Clone the tutorial materials: